Markovian linearization of random walks on groups: Introduction

 There are possible extensions of the Markovian linearization trick.
-It is possible with the same proof techniques to linearize a colored random walk on $G \times [r]$ with finite range and obtain a colored nearest-neighbor colored random walk on $G \times [r']$ with $r' \geq r$.
-In another direction, it is possible to linearize random walks on $G$ which do not have a finite range provided that we allow a countable set of colors, see Remark \ref{rk:infiniteR} below.
+It is possible with the same proof techniques to linearize a coloured random walk on $G \times [r]$ with finite range and obtain a coloured nearest-neighbour coloured random walk on $G \times [r']$ with $r' \geq r$.
+In another direction, it is possible to linearize random walks on $G$ which do not have a finite range provided that we allow a countable set of colours, see Remark \ref{rk:infiniteR} below.
 Finally, in this paper we focus on groups only but our first linearization construction applies to random walks on monoids as well.